Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

 \subsection{Definition}

 Non-Terrestrial Network (NTN) refers to any network operating through the air or space-borne vehicle(s) for communication \cite{5G-space}.
-This definition implies that two distinct types of NTN platforms (space-borne and air-borne) can be utilized for NTN.
-Figure \ref{fig:NTN-types} provides an illustration of various NTN platforms at varying heights:
+This definition implies that two distinct types of NTN platforms (space-borne and air-borne) can be utilized for NTN at different heights which is illustrated in Figure \ref{fig:NTN-types}.